Bin4ry/deejayeye-modder/Readme.md

 I am not responsible for any damage done!
 Use your brain and all will be fine!

-Also i will not include any apk to this git!
+Also I will not include any apk to this git!
 You have to do everything yourself, if you cannot you should not play with stuff like this!

 ## Mavic Air